Michigan-State-University/cias-web/README.md

 * Run Cypress tests `npm run cy:test`

 # MJML
-## Info below concerns `mjml` directory! (all directories are relative to that folder)

 ### What is MJML?
 Take a look at [official documentation](https://mjml.io/documentation/#getting-started)

-3 examples can be found in `examples` directory.
+3 examples can be found in `mjml/examples` directory.
 Each of them introduce new features, so they should be checked in this order : `MjBasicComponent`, `MjImageText`, `MjLayout`.

 For more complex examples, have a look at standard MJML components code such as [mj-carousel](https://github.com/mjmlio/mjml/tree/master/packages/mjml-accordion).